-PROJECT NAME REQUESTED GRANT AMOUNT \$ OTHER FUNDING SOURCES \$ TOTAL PROJECT COST \$ PROJECT SITE NAME and PHYSICAL ADDRESS where project is located (including zip code) PROJECT SITE OWNERSH (☑ all that apply) ☐ Owned in fee simple by AF ☐ Proposed Acquisition of ☐ Available (or will be availal or easement ☐ TURN-KEY Project PPLICANT acres year lease NEAREST CROSS STREETS COUNTY OF PROJECT LOCATION APPLICANT NAME (entity applying for the grant) and MAILING ADDRES SS AUTHORIZED REPRESENTATIVE as sho AUTHORIZED REPRESENTATIVE as shown in Resolution Name (typed or printed) and Title Email address Phone APPLICATION CONTACT Name (typed or printed) and Title Email address Phone - GRANT CONTACT For administration of grant if awarded (if different from AUTHORIZED REPRESENTATIVE SENTATIVE) Name (typed or printed) and Title Email ac ddress Phone GRANT SCOPE I represent and warrant that this APPLICATION describes the intended use of the requested GRANT to complete the items listed in the attached Grant Scope/Cost Estimate Form.
+PROJECT NAME REQUESTED GRANT AMOUNT \$ OTHER FUNDING SOURCES \$ TOTAL PROJECT COST \$ PROJECT SITE NAME and PHYSICAL ADDRESS where project is located (including zip code) PROJECT SITE OWNERSHIP (☑ all that apply) Owned in fee simple by APPL Proposed Acquisition of Available (or will be available) or easement TURN-KEY Project acres NEAREST CROSS STREETS COUNTY OF PROJECT LOCATION APPLICANT NAME (entity applying for the grant) and MAILING ADDRESS AUTHORIZED REPRESENTATIVE as sho own in Resolution Name (typed or printed) and Title Email address Phone APPLICATION CONTACT Name (typed or printed) and Title Email address Phone GRANT CONTACT For administration of grant if awarded (if different from AUTHORIZED REPRESENTATIVE) GRANT SCOPE I represent and warrant that this APPLICATION describes the intended use of the requested GRANT to complete the items listed in the attached Grant Scope/Cost Estimate Form.
 I declare under penalty of perjury, under the laws of the State of California, that the information contained in this APPLICATION, including required attachments, is accurate.
-Signature of AUTHORIZED REPRESENTATIVE as shown in Resolution Date Print Name Title
+Signature of AUTHORIZED REPRESENTATIVE as shown in Resolution Date te Print Name Title